godot-nim/demo/CONTRIBUTING.md

 1. Add to the `Projects using gdext-nim` section of the cloned/README, create a commit, and push it.
 1. Visit godot-nim/demo, you should see a popup to create a pull request.
 Create a PR as you go.

-## Maintenance for updates to gdext-nim and godot engine
+## Maintenance for updates to gdext-nim and Godot Engine

 Please update the version info in demo/README when you migrate to the latest version.
 Star godot-nim/gdext-nim to receive notification when a new version is released.
 If you wish, we can send reports on deprecated or replaced features to Issues in your project; just mention it in your PR.